neuro4ml/neuro4ml.github.io/Week_6/1-Observing.md

 Larval zebrafish brain activity, measured via calcium imaging and shown at 20x real time {cite:p}`https://doi.org/10.1038/nmeth.2434`.
 :::

-While you can use this technique in any animal model, it works particularly well in larval zebrafish as they’re small, and transparent - which, we're not - so how can we image neural activity in humans?
+While you can use this technique in any animal model, it works particularly well in larval zebrafish as they're small, and transparent - which, we're not - so how can we image neural activity in humans?

 ## fMRI